The aim of the course is to educate participants about

-Planning is currently underway for the summer course of 2013.
-The schedule for the last course in 2011 can be downloaded here: Course schedule "Human Spaceflight and Exploration 2011"
+The schedule for the summer course of 2013 can be downloaded here: Course schedule "Human Spaceflight and Exploration 2013"

 The course will take place in the exotic town of Kiruna, which lies in the north of Sweden, above the Arctic Circle, about 600 km from the central Umeå campus.
 The town's northerly location makes it an ideal place to observe auroral phenomena during the winter, which has lead to the establishment of space research organisations, industry and space-related education in the area.
 In August the summer days are very long.
 It is often said that the town lies in the heart of Europe's last wilderness, and there is no doubt that Kiruna has much to offer anyone who likes the outdoor life.

 This course is suitable for students from Sweden and abroad studying on traditional science and engineering degree programmes as well as medical students, school teachers and other young professionals interested in technology and space.

 For students from the EU/EEA countries and Switzerland there is NO fee for the course, however students must cover their own travel and living costs while attending.
 For more information about the course, contact the course coordinator via e-mail at the address: firstname.lastname@example.orgMaking an Application (Application code UMU-95317) Although the application period ended on 15 March, late applications can still be made and are processed in the order in which they are received.
 It is expected that about 35 students will participate.
 To be eligible to take the course you should fulfil the general requirements of eligibility for university studies.
 For foreign students these are: